- Academic Programs

 NOTE: Before being awarded a Noyce scholarship to the MAT program, students must pass the required Praxis II exam for their subject area.
 To learn more about the Praxis II exam, click here.
 Passing this exam is a requirement for admission into the MAT program.
 In addition to passing this exam, finalists for the Noyce scholarship will be invited for an interview, and will need to pass a background check before the scholarship is awarded.

-To apply for the Noyce MAT scholarship, click here.
-The application deadline is March 1, 2020.
+To apply for the Noyce MAT scholarship, application forms will soon be available.
+The application deadline is March 1, 2021.

 We encourage students applying for the Noyce scholarship to consider the ETSU Accelerated-Bachelor's-to-Masters program, however, this is not a requirement for the Noyce scholarship.
 Contact Dr. Govett well in advance at firstname.lastname@example.org if you are considering the ABM program as a prequel for the MAT program.
 In the ABM program, students can take some of the required MAT courses in their last year as an undergraduate, before officially entering the MAT program.